 Best for a warm, humid spot, such as a bright bathroom

-Goldon pothos, Epipremnum aureum ‘Njoy’, is a twining vine that can be left to hang or trained along a wire.
+Goldon pothos, Epipremnum aureum ‘Njoy’, is a twining vine that can be grown as a hanging plant or trained along a wire.
 It tolerates shade and is ideal for beginners, as it copes with neglect.
 Water when the compost surface is dry.
 Cuttings root easily in water.

-A beautiful vine, heart-leaf philodendron, Philodendron scandens ‘Micans’, can also be trained along a wire.
+A beautiful vine, heart-leaf philodendron, Philodendron scandens ‘Micans’ works well as an indoor hanging basket plant but can also be trained along a wire.
 Water when the surface of the compost is dry.

 Orchid cactus is an easy plant to grow, as it copes with neglect.
 Disocactus x hybridus (often sold as D. ackermannii) produces big, red flowers on its long, fleshy, flattened stems in April.
+Plant it in an indoor hanging basket or pot hanging from the ceiling and let its leaves cascade over the sides.
 Water when the top 2cm of compost is dry.

 Satin pothos, Scindapsus pictus ‘Exotica’, is a twining vine with satiny leaves splashed with silver.
 Slow growing and perfect for beginners, it will take a bit of neglect.
+Plant in an indoor hanging basket or raised pot for a dramatic effect.
 Water when the top 2cm of compost is dry.

 Red herringbone plant

 Also known as the prayer plant, Maranta leuconeura var. erythroneura closes up its attractive patterned leaves at night, as if in prayer.
+It makes an excellent indoor hanging plant.
 Water when the compost surface is dry.
 It’s quite particular about water and humidity, so is best for experienced growers.

 For a very bright spot, but out of midday summer sun

-Looking like delicate rows of peas, the leaves of Senecio rowleyanus make a beautiful statement.
+Looking like delicate rows of peas or beads, the leaves of string of pearls or string of beads (Senecio rowleyanus) make a beautiful statement when grown in a pot on a shelf or an indoor hanging basket.
 Water when the top 2cm of compost is dry.
 This plant is fussy about water, so it’s best for experienced growers.
 Cuttings root easily when pinned to the surface of a pot of cactus compost.